hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 >**NOTE:** Paired-end reads require both sets of reads to be given in addition to a [paired-end specific library type](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype):
 `salmon quant -i transcripts_index -l <LIBTYPE> -1 reads1.fq -2 reads2.fq -o transcripts_quant`
+>

-> **NOTE:** To have Salmon correct for RNA-Seq biases you will need to specify the appropriate parameters when you run it.
+> To have Salmon correct for RNA-Seq biases you will need to specify the appropriate parameters when you run it.
 Before using these parameters it is advisable to assess your data using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/) to look specifically for the presence of these biases in your data and decide on which parameters would be appropriate.
 >
 > To correct for the various sample-specific biases you could add the following parameters to the Salmon command:
 >